 “The Ephemeral Public Key Length field is the length of the Ephemeral Public Key field.”

 [remove ‘in octets’, use descriptive phrasing] [11azED: (resolution) the capitalization is good, but is it okay to lose octet?]

+[Robert Stacey: leave “in octets” for clarity]

 91.9, The size of the font of NOTE should be 9.